-Tool Cone When no tool is loaded, the location of the tip of the tool is indicated by the tool cone.
-The tool cone does not provide guidance on the form, length, or radius of the tool.
+The location of the tip of the tool is indicated by the "tool cone".
+The cone does not indicate anything about the shape, length, or radius of the tool.

-When a tool is loaded (for instance, with the MDI command T1 M6), the cone changes to a cylinder which shows the diameter of the tool given in the tool table file.
+When a tool is loaded (for instance, with the MDI command T1M6), the cone changes to a cylinder which shows the diameter of the tool given in the tool table file.